 Ah, there’s nothing worse than bitter brussels sprouts!
 As long as you cook them long enough, the bitterness dissipates and the Brussels caramelize.
 That means any dark charred-looking exterior leaves are what you want to see to prevent that bitter flavor; keep cooking until they’re perfectly charred and crisp!

 There are so many options for what you can serve with these brussels sprouts!
 As I said, you can mix and match flavors to fit your meal.
 If you’re a meat-eater, they pair with just about everything from steak to chicken.
-They’re great with salmon, cauliflower steaks, and I love serving them as a veggie side with white wine mac and cheese.
+They’re great with salmon and cauliflower steaks.
+I love serving them as a veggie side with white wine mac and cheese.

 The Easiest Air Fryer Frozen Brussels Sprouts